gvwilson/sdxjs/systems-programming/index.md

 to define it where it is needed as an <g key="anonymous_function">anonymous function</g>.
-This makes it easier to see what's going to happen when the operation completes, though it means the order of execution is quite different from the order of reading.
+This makes it easier to see what's going to happen when the operation completes, though it means the order of execution is quite different from the order of reading (<f key="systems-programming-anonymous-functions"></f>).
 Using an anonymous function gives us the final version of our program:

 <%- include('/inc/file.html', {file: 'list-dir-function-anonymous.js'}) %>